ordina-jworks/ordina-jworks.github.io/_posts/2016-07-20-Automation-testing-with-postman.md

 ![Alt text](/img/postman-2016/request_save.jpg)

 ### Writing a test
 A Postman test is essentially JavaScript code which sets values for the special 'tests' object.
-To know which other objects and libraries are available while writing your test cases make sure you check following [link](https://www.getpostman.com/docs/sandbox){:target="_blank"}.
+To know which other objects and libraries are available while writing your test cases, make sure you check the following [link](https://www.getpostman.com/docs/sandbox){:target="_blank"}.
 Let's copy following code snippet in the Tests sandbox.
 <br/>
 {% highlight bash %}tests["Status code is 200"] = responseCode.code === 200;
 var jsonData = JSON.parse(responseBody);